-The diagnosis feature allow the administrator to verify that another device is available on the network and is accepting request packets.
-If the ping result returns alive, it means a device is on line.
+The Diagnosis feature allows the administrator to verify that another device is available on the network and is accepting request packets.
+If the ping result returns alive, it means a device is online.
 This feature does not work if the target device is behind a firewall or has security software installed.